ashishjaswal2002/Sorting-ALGO-s/README.md

-Here in this Repo u can access all sorting Algorithms.
+Here in this repo you can access all the sorting algorithms.
 Access algo's both in c++ and  java